je-nnyt/tp/docs/UserGuide.md

 2. Download the latest version of `VoyaTrip` from  [Placeholder](https://).
 3. Open a terminal and `cd` to where the jar file is located
 4. Run the following command:  `java -jar JAR_FILE_NAME`
-5. Enter any command listed below
+5. Enter any command listed from the features section

 ## Features